seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 See where she comes, apparell'd like the spring,
 Graces her subjects, and her thoughts the king
 Of every virtue gives renown to men!
+Her face the book of praises, where is read
+Nothing but curious pleasures, as from thence
+Sorrow were ever razed and testy wrath
+Could never be her mild companion.
 You gods that made me man, and sway in love,
 That have inflamed desire in my breast
 To taste the fruit of yon celestial tree,